-What Will a Good Investment Advisor Do for Me?
+What Will a Good Investment Adviser Do for Me?

-Like financial planners, the wealth management type of investment advisor must understand your basic financial goals.
-This means they need to know when you will need to use your money, and what you will use it for.
-They must gather personal and financial data about you.
-They should take the time to understand your tolerance for risk, your expected rate of return, and your financial capacity to incur any investment losses.
+Distinctions between the two often blur because some investment advisers—especially the wealth-management type—offer basic financial planning advice, and a few offer comprehensive financial planning as well as investment advice.
+Like financial planners, investment advisers must understand your basic financial goals, requiring information about when you will need to use your money and what you will use it for.
+They must gather personal and financial data about you, taking the time to understand your tolerance for risk, your expected rate of return, and your financial capacity to incur any investment losses.

 - What to invest in